Spearfishing in State and Federal Waters

 Most spearfishers in our area prefer wooden guns with at least a 48-inch shaft.
 Rail gun enthusiasts prefer 90cm guns or longer, with 100cm guns being more common.
 While it’s certainly possible to successfully take trophy fish on smaller guns, it’s not recommended because of the extra distance and power needed to harvest the heavy-bodied fish that are common here.

 Andy Ross is a licensed Captain with well over a thousand dives.
-Winner of several spearfishing tournaments, Captain Andy has a wealth of knowledge and he'll be happy to share his tips and tricks with his customers.
+Winner of several spearfishing tournaments, Captain Andy has a wealth of knowledge and he'll be happy to share his tips and tricks with the customers on his boat.
 Call him today in order to schedule your next spearfishing adventure!